Orton-Gillingham Instructor Training

 - Upon receiving a complete application package, we will review it and if all of the prerequisites are met and we are able to offer you a space, you will be notified of your acceptance via email.

 What can I expect the format of the OG Tutor Training Coursework to be?

-- The Associate Coursework is the foundation-level course in the OG approach.
+- The OG Associate Coursework is the foundation-level course in the Orton-Gillingham approach.
 Classes provide hands-on opportunities to learn the structure of the English language and practice multisensory techniques for teaching reading, spelling, and handwriting.
 Presentations include lectures, multisensory experiences and teaching demonstrations.